MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/security-saas.md

     :::image type="content" source="media/security-saas-choose-secure-score-main-instance.png" alt-text="Screenshot of the Turn on Secure Score recommendations option." lightbox="media/classic-security-saas-choose-secure-score-main-instance.png":::

 Security recommendations are shown automatically in [Microsoft Secure Score](/microsoft-365/security/defender/microsoft-secure-score).
 Recommendations are based on Microsoft benchmarks, and may take up to 24 hours to update.

+If you have Preview features turned on and you have multiple instances of an app, adding an app instance is irreversible.
+Security recommendations for the selected instance are added to your Secure Score and impact your Secure Score rating.

 In Microsoft Secure Score, filter the **Recommended actions** tab by product to view any recommended actions.
 If you have multiple instances of an app, you can select to filter recommendations from specific instances only.
 For example: